Getting promoted to dev team lead

 As a manager, I knew I was spending my time wisely if I was unblocking my team.
 There’s three types of blockers that will come up every week:

 Technical: We know all about this one.
 Try to avoid saving the day yourself.
 You’re better off empowering them to fix it themselves or to help each other to fix it.

 Dependencies: We’re used to dealing with this one too, but now we’re in a better position to predict when issues will arise.
 We can use our visibility of what’s happening across our team and other teams to anticipate problems and start communication sooner rather than later.

 Priorities: After a while in my role as lead, I figured out that the #1 reason my team missed an iteration was that either my devs did not truly understand what their #1 priority was or they knew what it was, but they were still getting pulled into other things.
 This is a silent killer.
 Eventually, I focused a lot of my time throughout the week making sure every dev was working on the biggest things that would help us ship our iteration on time.

 Pro tip: Instead of spending time in your daily talking about status updates that could easily be a Slack message, consider talking about priorities instead.
 Give your devs a chance to say what their #1 priority is and if anything is pulling them away from working on it.
 I bet you’ll see a new level of engagement from your team and you’ll deliver your iteration on-time more often.

 LinearB built the standup dashboard of the future.
 Run a data-driven daily stand-up that focuses on team delivery.
 Easily understand where the team is blocked and how to help.
 Get it now.
-Free for dev teams.
+Free for dev teams of 1-8.

 6. Priority setting and estimation takes up 50% of your time